rwilliams/jrubywiki/Profiling-jruby.md

     profile_printer.printProfile(STDOUT)

 You could also write it to a file, or any IO stream.
 One example of this can be found at: https://gist.github.com/872355

+**Don't forget** to run JRuby with `--profile.api` to turn on the profiling API, otherwise no profiling data is recorded.